entropy-flux/Tannic/docs/INDEX.md

 ## Status

 Note: Tannic is currently in an early development stage.
 It is functional but not fully optimized, and some features may still have bugs.
-The C backend API—used to extend the library—is under active development and may change significantly.
+The C backend API, used to extend the library, is under active development and may change significantly.
 The public API described in the documentation is mostly stable, with only minor breaking changes expected as the library evolves.

-While the library is currently written in C++23, the arrival of C++26, is shaping up to be a monumental- too significant to ignore.
+While the library is currently written in C++23, the arrival of C++26, is shaping up to be a monumental, too significant to ignore.
 At some point, it may be requirement for Tannic.

 ## Features

 - Dynamic typing: Flexible tensor data types that support runtime type specification, enabling features like easy tensor serialization and deserialization, but that also support compile time specifications thanks to constexpr.

-- Constexpr templated expressions: This allows custom kernel fusion strategies using SFINAE and compile time assertions and shape calculations.
+- Constexpr templated expressions: This allows custom kernel fusion strategies using SFINAE, compile time exceptions and shape calculations.

 - Broadcasting: NumPy‑style automatic shape expansion in arithmetic operations, enabling intuitive and efficient tensor computations across dimensions.